TartanLlama/wg21/deducing-this.md

 ## Constructors and Destructors

 No change to current rules.
-Currently, one cannot have different cv-ref versions of either, so you cannot designate any parameter with `this`.
+Currently, one cannot have different cv-ref qualified versions of either, so you cannot designate any parameter with `this`.

 ## What about pass-by-value member functions?